mdwRepository/ris-synergy-api/dependencies.md

 - **Version**: 2.22
 - **Description**: A parser for the C programming language, written in pure Python. `pycparser` is often used with `cffi` and other libraries that need to analyze and interact with C code, allowing Python packages like `cryptography` to function across different systems without requiring a compiled C parser.

+## Swagger / OpenAPI

+### PyYAML
+- **Version**: 6.0.2
+- **Description**: A YAML parsing and emitting library for Python. `PyYAML` is often used to handle configuration files in YAML format, which is commonly used in OpenAPI/Swagger specifications for defining API schemas.

+### attrs
+- **Version**: 24.2.0
+- **Description**: A library that simplifies the creation of classes by providing declarative syntax for defining attributes. `attrs` is often used in data validation and serialization, making it useful for managing structured data in API schemas.

+### flasgger
+- **Version**: 0.9.7.1
+- **Description**: A Flask extension that enables seamless integration of Swagger (OpenAPI) specifications. `flasgger` provides tools to automatically generate API documentation from Python docstrings, making it easier to create, maintain, and visualize RESTful APIs in Flask.

+### jsonschema
+- **Version**: 4.23.0
+- **Description**: A library for validating JSON data against a schema.
+It is essential for ensuring that API inputs and outputs conform to the defined schema, a crucial aspect of OpenAPI-compliant applications.

+### jsonschema-specifications
+- **Version**: 2024.10.1
+- **Description**: Provides the JSON Schema standards required by `jsonschema` for schema validation.
+This package enables precise adherence to the latest JSON Schema specifications, often needed in OpenAPI-compliant applications.

+### mistune
+- **Version**: 3.0.2
+- **Description**: A fast and extensible Markdown parser for Python. `mistune` is often used for rendering Markdown documentation within Swagger UI, allowing enhanced documentation presentation in APIs.

+### packaging
+- **Version**: 24.2
+- **Description**: Provides utilities to handle version parsing and comparison in Python. `packaging` is often used in deployment and dependency management contexts, ensuring compatibility of package versions in projects.

+### referencing
+- **Version**: 0.35.1
+- **Description**: A library that helps resolve references within complex schemas, commonly used alongside `jsonschema` to support JSON references within schema definitions.
+This is particularly useful in APIs that utilize nested or shared schema components.

+### rpds-py
+- **Version**: 0.21.0
+- **Description**: A library providing Python bindings to Rust’s data structures, such as sets and maps.
+It enhances performance and memory efficiency, especially useful for JSON schema validation when processing large or complex data structures.

+### six
+- **Version**: 1.16.0
+- **Description**: A compatibility library that allows code to work with both Python 2 and Python 3, providing utilities for cross-version compatibility.
+Although Python 2 has reached end-of-life, `six` is still used in many libraries for backward compatibility.

 ## Optional Dependencies for Deployment

 ### waitress